Feng shui means literally ‘wind-water’

 - Stop using candles, spray, etc., which usually give off pollutants.
 If you have to use candles, use beeswax or soy candles and although these will still give off carbon particles, it’s likely to be less than candles that are made of paraffin (which is derived from petrol).

 - Stop using cleaning sprays which contain toxic sents

-- When possible use back streets, when jogging or walking to avoid most polluted areas.
+- When possible, use back streets when jogging or walking to avoid the most polluted areas.
 Don’t use main roads at rush hour if walking.
 “Or walk alongside streets or through a park rather than on main roads,” says Professor Prashant Kumar, chair in air quality and health at the University of Surrey.
 “Walk on the side of the kerb furthest from traffic and stand back from traffic lights while cars are idling, when levels of pollutants are higher.”

 - Cook with electricity, which gives off fewer emissions than gas.
 Ventilate your kitchen well by opening windows and use extractor fans to remove the pollutants from your home.
 Cooking at high temperatures, such as roasting, or making toast, releases toxic particles into the air.
 Studies done by Birmingham University found deep-frying created the largest amount of particulate matter 20cm from the cooker and steaming the least.
 Also, cooking with oil rather than water contributes to higher concentrations of particles.